Data-Wrangling-and-Visualisation/Globe_covid_map/README.md

 *   **User Interface Enhancements:**  Improve the user interface with more interactive elements and better controls.
 *  **Mobile Support:** improve mobile device support.
 * **Downloading Data:** Ability to download a processed data.

-This README provides a comprehensive overview of the COVID-19 Globe Visualization project, explaining its features, structure, setup, and code.
-It also highlights key areas for future development.